 The process of probate can be time consuming and stressful.
 There can be huge numbers of legal issues surrounding this - for example Inheritance Tax, Income Tax, paying debts, dealing with claims, encashing and transferring assets, identifying beneficaries correctly, dealing with under age beneficiaries, tracing missing deeds and documents, foreign investments or property and so on.
 We aim to take the strain of dealing with these issues.

-Probate cost estimate (consisting of legal fees and disbursements)
+Probate cost of service estimate (consisting of legal fees and disbursements)

 Legal fees (No VAT chargeable on them as we are a small trader for VAT purposes)

-· Fee for grant of non-Inheritance Taxable probate/letters of administration only, from £950
+· Fee for Grant only of non-Inheritance Taxable Probate/Letters of Administration, from £950

 · Fee for administration non-Inheritance Taxable estate, from £1,700